federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 -   *Where were the greatest movies produced?*
 -   *Are contributions evenly distributed, or is any particular area of the world under- or overrepresented?*

-The best way to answer these questions is through a choropleth map, a thematic chart in which colour intensity for each country is positively associated to the number of contributions that country made to the list (black areas reflect absence of contributions).
+The best way to answer these questions is through a choropleth map, a thematic chart in which colour intensity for each country is positively associated to the number of contributions that country made to the list (with black areas reflecting absence of contributions).

 #### **Aggregate data for exploration**